 When it comes to women’s health, the internet can be both a helpful tool and a major source of false information.
-In an effort to combat some of the less-than-accurate sources out there, we teamed up with Allergan to bring you some facts, straight from our favorite healthcare providers.
+In an effort to combat some of the less-than-accurate sources out there, we teamed up with Allergan to bring you some facts, straight from healthcare providers.

 Think back to the very first time you decided to explore your birth control options.
 Chances are, before you reached out to a healthcare provider for a visit and possible prescription, you did a little poking around on the internet.
 Now, there’s certainly nothing wrong with a bit of online exploration — it’s where we consume about 99% of our news, social updates, and cute pet video content, after all — but when it comes to women’s health, especially contraception, the web turns into a minefield of personal opinions, fake sites masquerading as reputable medical sources, and well-meaning message boards chock-full of not-quite-accurate information.

 We firmly believe your health (and ours too!) is far too important to be left up to guesswork.
 So to put the power in your hands and help cut through the noise, we connected with paid Allergan consultant Jessica Shepherd, MD, and asked her to discuss some myths surrounding birth control that she often hears from her patients.
 Read on, and be sure to bring any follow-up questions to your own healthcare provider (clearly, they’ve heard it all).
 Ready to separate the facts from the fiction?